jgowler/Terraform-for-Azure/intermediate/4-deploy-AKS-cluster/README.md

 ...
 }
 ```
-This will ensure that the cluster will use the deployed VNET and Subnet bu using the `Azure CNI plugin`.
+This will ensure that the cluster will use the deployed VNET and Subnet by using the `Azure CNI plugin`.
 If this were not specified the `kubenet` plugin will be used by default and no VNET or subnet would be required for the deployment.

 ---